jujufugh/furoyce.github.io/_posts/2023-04-17-oracle-onm-publish-custom-metrics.md

 <img src='/images/posts/2023-04/royce-blog-2023-04-custom-metrics04.png'/>

 ### Run the Java web application in compute instance

+**Prerequisits**

+- Create dynamic group for the compute instance
+- Grant permissions to the dynamic group
+- Dynamic group needs to have the permission to manage metrics
+- Database schema user account created for monitoring and retrieve database table or view data
+- Database connection is accessible from local laptop environment to the database in OCI
+- VCN subnet security list is updated to allow connection from local laptop

 The example code has option to be built the application using Gradle.
 You can follow the Intellij Gradle documentation - [Getting Started with Gradle](https://www.jetbrains.com/help/idea/getting-started-with-gradle.html).